Alweena-Fatima/BasicInterviewQuestion/Javaoops.md

 ---

+**Q) What is the Object class in Java?**
+The Object class, located in the java.lang package, is the root of the class hierarchy in Java.
+Every class in Java is a direct or indirect subclass of Object.
+If a class declaration doesn't use the extends keyword, it implicitly inherits from Object.
+This is why all objects in Java have access to methods like toString(), hashCode(), and equals().

 18.) **Abstraction?**
   Ans: concept that focuses on hiding the complex implementation details and showing only the essential features of an object.
 It helps in reducing programming complexity and effort by providing a clear separation between the abstract properties and the implementation details.
 It allows the user to focus on what the object does instead of how it does it.
   It can be achieve in two ways:
   a) abstract class---> using this we can achieve 0-100% abstraction
   b) interface (in JAVA) --> 100% abstraction